Afcon 2019: How can Bafana Bafana stop Mohamed Salah? | Goal.com

 When Bafana Bafana found out that they had qualified for the knockout round of the 2019 Africa Cup of Nations, joy may quickly have become sheer trepidation.

-While Egypt have always been a force to be reckoned with on the African continent, this time around they have an additional weapon and his name is Mohamed Salah.
+While Egypt have always been a force to be reckoned with on the African continent, this time around they have an additional weapon and his name is Mohamed Salah, assuming the forward recovers from a cold in time to take to the field on Saturday.

 The Liverpool star is undoubtedly the face of Egyptian football, and an icon of the world sport in general, so it's understandable that the fate of the home nation’s Afcon success rests firmly on his shoulders.